Isle of Wight Saturday League

-The Isle of Wight Saturday League, known as the Harwoods-Vauxhall Isle of Wight Saturday League for sponsorship reasons, is a football competition based on the Isle of Wight, England.
-There are currently two divisions for first teams, known as Division One and Division Two, plus two for reserve teams (Combination One and Two).
-Winner of the league may be eligible for promotion to the Hampshire Premier League.
+The Isle of Wight Saturday League, known as the Harwoods-Renault Isle of Wight Saturday League for sponsorship reasons, is a football competition based on the Isle of Wight, England.

+The competition is affiliated to the Hampshire Football Association and there are currently two main divisions for first teams and two combination divisions for reserve teams.
+The league champions may be eligible for promotion to the Hampshire Premier League.